Economy of Portugal: Poverty

-In 2012, 45.4% of the population were at risk of poverty before social transfers, compared to the EU27 average (Croatia not yet included) of 44.1%.
-When pensions are included the percentage goes down to 25.2%.
-17.5% of the population were at risk of poverty after social transfers, meaning their disposable income was below their national at-risk-of-poverty threshold, which is set at 60% of the national median income per adult equivalent.
-This is just above the European Union average of 17%, and compares favorably to other Southern European countries, such as Spain (22.2%), Italy (19.4%) and Greece (23.1%).
+In 2023, 40.3% of the population were at risk of poverty before social transfers.
+When pensions are included the percentage goes down to 21.4%.
+By the same year, 16.6% of the population were at risk of poverty after social transfers, meaning their disposable income was below their national at-risk-of-poverty threshold, which is set at 60% of the national median income per adult equivalent.